Improving Soil

 SUMMARY

 Good soil is as important as any other element in a landscape.
 Preparing the soil properly will do more than anything else to make plants grow and thrive.
 First, determine what soil you have to start with and what can be added to make it better.
 Then, add the appropriate soil amendments to the soil whenever digging or planting.
-After that, continue to improve and replenish the soil with organic matter.
+After that, continue to improve and replenish the soil with organic mulch.
 The soil will be easier to work, and the plants will flourish with less water and fertilizer.

 WARNING!!
 If you click on a link and a blank screen opens, then connects to a strange website, especially if you see a robot, CLOSE THE NEW WINDOW IMMEDIATELY!!
 The links will work correctly after the first time.